josuttis/belleviews/README.md

   (Don't get me wrong; you could and can always implement collection types that do not propagate constness; however, not everythign you can do as an expert is usefull for the mass.)

+However, the the mass these are too many compromises for not enough value.
-We can do better.
+For the mass, we can do better.

 Unfortunately, it is too late to fix standard views anymore.

-So as an alternative for the standard views, this library is implemented.
+For this reason, as an alternative for the standard views, this library is implemented.
 It provides views that are simple to use and reduce the number of suprises causing compiletime errpors and runtime errors.
 In some special cases the price may be a potentially worse performance.
 However, the library will provide workarounds.